shirsbrunner/shirsbrunner.github.io/src/index.md

 ---

 ## Welcome
 I'm Simon, an digital designer from Switzerland.
-I like playing around with real and digital stuff.
-This page is a growing and sometimes changing collection of notes, snippets and sometimes useful things.
+I like making real and digital stuff.
+This page is a growing and sometimes changing collection of project notes, snippets and more or less useful things.